-Nothing beats the comfort and convenience of the Cocoweb 22” LED Lights.
-The lights barely heat up and emit no harmful rays keeping your eyes safe and secure.
+Nothing beats the comfort, energy efficiency and convenience of the Cocoweb 22” LED Lights.
+This lamp delivers enough illumination for over three pages of music sheets.
+You don’t have to worry about repositioning it as you flip through the sheets.
+What’s more, the lights barely heat up and emit no harmful rays keeping your eyes safe and secure.

 Adding to that is the full range swivel motion of the neck and 22” shade which ensures you get light at just the perfect spot.
+In addition, the lack of a cord makes it easier to adjust the bulb.
 Brightness can be adjusted via the remote control which also features timer so you can time your sessions or classes.

 3. Regency Hill Antique Brass with Marble Piano Desk Lamp

 Brass finish and metal construction not only provide it an antique look but also add to its durability.
+At the bottom, it has a nice black marble accent.
+Weighing in at 5.5 lbs.
 But keep in mind, it’s one the heavier models too.

 It generates 40 Watt of light using a T10 tube bulb, enough light for you get the notes bang on but the bulb itself will need regular replacing unlike the LED lights mentioned above.